-The pro-Abdullah/anti-Karzai bloc in parliament has gone through several iterations.
-During 2007-2009, the bloc called itself the United Front (UF), although some accounts refer to it as the "National Front" or "United National Front."
-It was formed in April 2007 by then Wolesi Jirga speaker Yunus Qanooni (Karzai's main challenger in the 2004 presidential election) and former Afghan President Burhanuddin Rabbani (both also prominent ethnic Tajik Northern Alliance figures and other former associates of the legendary mujahedin commander Ahmad Shah Masood).
-Rabbani, who served as President during the mujahedin government (1992-96), remains titular head of the mujahedin party to which Masoud belonged-Jamiat Islami, or Islamic Society.
-However, politically, he has been largely displaced by younger Tajik leaders such as Dr. Abdullah and Qanooni.
-The United Front included some Pashtuns, such as Soviet-occupation era security figures Sayed Muhammad Gulabzoi and Nur ul-Haq Ulumi (who was not reelected in the September 18, 2010, election).
+Dr. Abdullah and his allies exert influence not only through meetings with Karzai and political statements, but through there base of support within the National Assembly.
+The pro-Abdullah bloc in parliament is called the United Front (UF), although some accounts refer to it as the "National Front" or "United National Front."
+It was formed in April 2007 by then Wolesi Jirga speaker Yunus Qanooni (Karzai's main challenger in the 2004 presidential election) and former Afghan President Burhanuddin Rabbani (both also prominent ethnic Tajik Northern Alliance figures and former associates of the legendary mujahedin commander Ahmad Shah Masood.
+Rabbani remains titular head of the mujahedin party to which Masoud belonged-Jamiat Islami, or Islamic Society).

-The United Front bloc underwent changes during 2009-2010 as Abdullah emerged as a national opposition figure, and Rabbani and other Northern Alliance figures reached accommodations with Karzai.
 In late May 2010, Abdullah created a formal, national democratic opposition organization called the "Hope and Change Movement."
-Running in the September 18, 2010, elections under that name, Abdullah supporters sought to increase their numbers in the new Assembly from about 60 in the outgoing one, hoping to hold a commanding position that would enable it to block Karzai initiatives and possibly even obtain passage of its own alternative proposals.
+Running in the September 18, 2010, elections under that name, Abdullah supporters sought to increase their numbers in the new Assembly from about 60 in the outgoing one.
+The bloc sought to hold a commanding position that would enable it to block Karzai initiatives and possibly even obtain passage of its own alternative proposals.
 The elections results suggest this objective was not achieved, although Abdullah supporters may now have numbers in the lower house close to Karzai's approximately 60-70 supporters.
 Still, as noted, Qanooni unsuccessfully sought reelection as lower house speaker in February 2011.